Kong/kong-pongo/README.md

   --squid            do start squid forward-proxy (see readme for info)

 Project actions:
+  init          initializes the current plugin directory with some default
+                configuration files if not already there (not required)

   lint          will run the LuaCheck linter

   pack          will pack all '*.rockspec' files into '*.rock' files for